akaalias/getstreamline/README.md

 ### Problem #1: Peace without a future

-When I journal with pen and paper, I often want to reference something I had written down.
+When I journal with pen and paper, I can’t link to Obsidian.

-But there is **no easy way to link to a note** in Obsidian without losing the peace and quiet that I cherish.
+There is **no easy way to link to a note** in Obsidian without losing the peace and quiet that I cherish.

-So, none of my heart-felt writings will be ever part of Obsidian because they’re stuck on paper???
+So, none of my heart-felt writings will be ever leverage the 6,018 notes in Obsidian because they’re stuck on paper???

 Fuck.

 ### Problem #2: As exciting as pink noise

-And when I write in Obsidian, it’s hard to focus.
+And when I write in Obsidian, it’s extremely hard to focus.

 Either…